janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 ---
 title: "Better File Uploads with Shrine: Attachment"
 tags: shrine
-excerpt: "This is the 3rd part of a series of blog posts about Shrine.
-In this part I talk about Shrine's high-level interface for attaching uploaded files to model instances."
+excerpt: "<p>This is the 3rd part of a series of blog posts about Shrine.
+In this part I talk about Shrine's high-level interface for attaching uploaded files to model instances.</p>"
 comments: disqus
 ---